-(Eds: Adding Assam govt statement) Guwahati, Apr 18 (PTI) Former Assam chief minister Bhumidhar Barman died on Sunday evening at a private hospital in Guwahati after a prolonged illness, his family said.
+(Eds: Updating with latest inputs) Guwahati, Apr 18 (PTI) Former Assam chief minister Bhumidhar Barman died on Sunday evening at a private hospital in Guwahati after a prolonged illness, his family said.

 He was 91.